 If you are exclusively an acoustic pianist, do read this.
 It may just whet your appetite…

 Modartt is a French technology company specialising in products with artistic applications.
-Their best known product is the Pianoteq modelling software which the company developed at the Toulouse Institute of Mathematics.
+Their best-known product is the Pianoteq modelling software which the company developed at the Toulouse Institute of Mathematics.
 This software facilitates highly accurate emulations of acoustic and electric pianos, and also tuned percussion.

 Over the years, the company, which was formed in 2006, has modelled many important keyboard instruments, both current and historic.
 The latest piano to receive the Pianoteq treatment is the celebrated Steingraeber & Söhne E-272 Concert Grand Piano.

 The sound of a piano can be generated digitally either by using samples of existing instruments, or by employing complex mathematical formulae to generate the sound from scratch.
-In some instances a combination of the two technologies are used.
+In some instances a combination of the two technologies is used.

 The former is the easier route, but having many samples for each note (all corresponding to different key velocity levels) is very hungry on memory, and can compromise the dynamic response.
 There can also be a lack of continuity across the compass of the keyboard.